 10,690 Wild Flowers

 Each story of accessing abortion in the U.S. is unique and important.
 According to the Guttmacher institute, in 2011 (the most recent year that statistics are available for) 10,690 people accessed abortion services in Oregon.
 10,690 Wild Flowers honors each of those people’s experience, as well as each Oregonian who, for myriad reasons was unable to access the healthcare they needed, with a ceramic flower.
 While Oregon has many safe guards in place that other states, such as my home state of Florida, do not, many are still unable to receive much needed healthcare because of restrictions due to the Hyde Amendment, barriers because of gender markers, immigration status and more.
 Each flower is made during a community discussion/workshop hosted in collaboration with local reproductive justice organizations in which we will discuss the impact of these restrictions and the recently introduced House Bill 2232 or The Reproductive Health Equity Act.
-Handmade flower bricks and vases filled with these flowers have been placed in the gallery and throughout Portland in reproductive health and justice organization’s offices and local businesses.
+Handmade flower bricks and vases filled with these flowers were placed in the gallery and throughout Portland in reproductive health and justice organization’s offices and local businesses during the exhibition.
 The goal is to make 10,690 ceramic flowers, each of which is for sale for $1.
-All money raised is donated to organization in Portland working specifically folks who fall into these access gaps.
-A zine is available in the gallery with information about the project, partner organizations and contributions from collaborators.
+All money raised is donated to the Network for Reproductive Options, an abortion fund for Oregon and Idaho.

 Project Canary honors the experience above the rhetoric by connecting people to each other through their individual untold stories.

 Co-created by Lauren Karle and myself, Project Canary has collaborators all over the nation.

 You can create small objects inspired by the collected stories.
 Craft objects have been formed by human hands for millennia as a vehicle to tell stories and serve a function in society.

 In addition you can organize a work day and make objects as a group.